omoked/milestone-project-1/README.md

 1. Purpose of the project
     The purpose of this project is to create my first milestone project to demonstrate to employers that I can skillfully use HTML and CSS to create a static front end project.

     My website is inspired by the Code Institute website and other educational websites.
 I want it to be a site where people like me who are pivoting into the tech industry can start their journey by learning HTML, CSS and JavaScript.
-There will be hypothetical classes that will be included on the website that I am offering classes for.
+There will be hypothetical classes that will be included on the website that my instructors and I are offering classes for.
 I am aiming to document my journey and to provide a visual guide of learning the languages necessary to become a Full Stack Software Developer.
 2. User stories

    When the user interacts with my website, I want it to elicit a positive emotional reaction.
 To ensure that this happens, when considering the user experience I will: